 "It was DRF's wish to continue the collaboration with the national coach by instead associating her as a consistent figure in the new expert team, but the national coach has unfortunately chosen to refuse that offer," the press release read.

 Morten Schram Rodtwitt, the director of the DRF, added that, "Nathalie has made a fantastic effort since she joined in 2017.
 The sporting level within senior dressage may never have been higher than it is now, and Nathalie has a large share in that.
 We had hoped that we could keep her in the fold as part of the new team of experts, but unfortunately this has not been possible.
 However, we respect her choice and greatly appreciate the good cooperation we have had over the past four years."

-After her own equestrian which concluded after her third Olympics in Rio 2016, Nathalie zu Sayn-Wittgenstein accepted the job as senior team trainer in 2017, succeeding Rudolf Zeilinger.
+After a successful equestrian career that spanned two decades, with as last highlight the 2014 World Equestrian Games in Caen, Nathalie zu Sayn-Wittgenstein accepted the job as senior team trainer in 2017, succeeding Rudolf Zeilinger.

 The German based rider carried out the position with enthusiasm, drive and diplomacy.
 In a competitive world in which the quality of the combinations has been increasing year by year, Team Denmark won silver at the 2017 European Championships, they were 7th at the 2018 World Equestrian Games, fifth at the 2019 European Championships and fourth at the 2021 Olympics and 2021 European Championships.
 Denmark's star rider Cathrine Dufour won double bronze at the 2017 Europeans, individual bronze at the 2019 Europeans, individual silver and bronze at the 2021 Europeans, and she was fourth at the 2021 Olympics.